JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 It basically performs schema migrations whenever we add (or drop) tables or columns from our databases.

-According to FastAPI docs : <em>A **"migration"** is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc. to replicate those changes in the database, add a new column, a new table, etc.</em>
+According to FastAPI docs : *A **"migration"** is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc. to replicate those changes in the database, add a new column, a new table, etc.*

 To know more about migration, check out this [link](https://fastapi.tiangolo.com/tutorial/sql-databases/).